permaweb/ao-site/src/assets/specsMarkdown_old.md

 ##### **Responses**

-## 200 - Ok

-- a [Connection](https://graphql.org/learn/pagination/#complete-connection-model) page of any outcomes received as a result of evaluating Cron Messages within the range of `from` and `to`
+## 200 - OK - a [Connection](https://graphql.org/learn/pagination/#complete-connection-model) page of any outcomes received as a result of evaluating Cron Messages within the range of `from` and `to`

 Format: JSON